 Use the right type of dog brush

-A wire dog brush typically safe for all kinds of coat textures and lengths.
-Much like a brush for human hair, this device features wire prongs which run through the hair, helping to detangle.
-Wire brushes may or may not have plastic or silicone beads at its tips giving the brush a more comfortable sensation as well as being more ideal for long coats as it won’t pull.
+Wire brushes may or may not have plastic or silicone beads at their tips, giving the brush a more comfortable sensation and being ideal for long coats as it won’t pull.

 Bristles are best for canines with a short length as they efficiently separate hair follicles, motivating blood flow and removing dead hair.